 We will do this through:

 Jill Douglas is CEO of My Name’5 Doddie Foundation and manages the day to day activity of the charity, working closely with trustees.
 Jill is also a respected sports broadcaster.

-Jim Robertson is the Foundation’s CFO.
-He is a chartered accountant with considerable experience both in the UK and overseas, since qualifying in the mid-1980.
-Jim is responsible for all matters financial relating to the Foundation as well as liaising with Auditors, Bankers, Investment Managers and HMRC.
+Nicola Roseman is the Foundation’s CFO.
+She is ACCA and CIPD qualified with extensive global experience.
+Nicola is responsible for all matters financial relating to the Foundation as well as liaising with Auditors, Bankers, Investment Managers and HMRC.

 Medical Strategy Lead

 Sean McGrath is the Foundation’s Medical Strategy Lead.
 He is a management consultant with a background in healthcare and general management.
 Sean has a wealth of knowledge and experience in the cancer and rare diseases environment, built over almost thirty years.

 Digital Marketing Manager